mayinx/mayinx.github.io/check.md

 ## Aligning Elements in Bootstrap

 Aligning content inside an html-element (like text or further child-elements) using the BS-Framework is no rocket science - it's all in the docs after all.
 However, flipping through the docs to find the right solution specific to your situation and requirements among the many options available can be a bit annoying and confusing.

+Depending on the nature of the element in question - e.g. if it's a block- or inline-block-element or if flexbox shall be used etc. - not all BS-classes

-The following attempts to ease that process a bit by giving a quick overview regarding the available options to align content inside a container. ...  depending on the nature of the container in question - i.e. if it's a block or inline-block element or if flexbox shall be used etc.:
+The following attempts to ease that process a bit by giving a quick overview regarding the available options to align content inside an (parent) element. ...

 ---------------------------------------------